callibrity/spring-boot-workshop/docs/observability.md

 {}
 ```

 Let's fix that!
-To populate this endpoint with useful information, modify our `pom.xml` file:
+To populate this endpoint with useful information, modify the `spring-boot-maven-plugin` setup in our `pom.xml` file:

 ```xml